Sophietje/Verification-Tool-Overview/Tools/Libraries/UDBM.md

 #### Related tools (tools mentioned or compared to in the paper):

 #### Meta
-:: Python
 :: Library
-:: MTL
+:: Automaton
-:: PV1 :: manipulates and evaluates metric temporal logic formulae
+:: PV0 :: library to manipulate difference bounded matrices in UPPAAL